I realise there’s a lot of talk on my blog about the fact that I broke my leg.

 We established how I couldn’t do much at first.
 And to be honest, when I first came home, I thought my life was going to be like that for 4 or 5 months!
 But that was far from the truth.
 Yes, the first few days were tricky, and I needed a lot of help.
 I was very weak from the surgery and having spent 5 days lying down, my left leg was very weak.
 Plus I wasn’t used to the crutches.

 But things did improve.
 You find your ways around things.
 You adjust.
 It takes a little time.
-You can’t do the things that you’re used to do in the way you’re used to doing them, but there are other ways.
+You can’t do the things that you’re used to doing in the way you’re used to doing them, but there are other ways.
 You just have to look at the situation you’re in and work out what you need to do to work around it.
 Like having a box with all my pills, phone and remote by the side of the sofa.
-Or having a few changes of clothes in a back pack, so I could carry them with me to the bathroom.
+Or having a few changes of clothes in a backpack, so I could carry them with me to the bathroom.
 Human beings are amazing – we can adapt to the circumstances around us.
 And every new thing that I could now do was to be celebrated.

 5. I was going to ‘tune into’ my body